 The Disc Difference

 Because the CDF system is on the outside of the conveyor, there’s much less chance of damage to the screen.
 Our disc is made of stainless steel and designed to handle heavy chip loads that can create problems for drum filters that typically use nylon mesh that can be torn.

 Another huge advantage is maintenance.
 Accessibility to the CDF is a snap.
 Because it’s on the outside, you can do the job in minutes, not hours.
 Our competitors’ models are down a full day or longer because it’s a real challenge to take those drums out of the system.

 Need volume?
 We can make custom systems with as many 12-or 16-inch discs as required.
 The largest system we've made has twelve 16-inch disks.
 That flows 1,200 gallons of coolant a minute at twenty-five to thirty microns of nominal filtration.

 CDF to the Rescue

 Here’s a true story that illustrates the advantages of the CDF.
 A major global machine tool builder was having a problem with their standard hinge belt conveyors.
 Their horizontal machining centers were automated, and they were ready to run lights out.
 But because of all the aluminum they cut, chips flew out the standard hole as fast as the coolant.
 Before the evening shift, the system would fill up with chips and the coolant would overflow.
 We demonstrated the CDF system and it wasn’t long before the third shift finally became a reality.
 This year the company took delivery of 200 CDF units.

-Thanks to its patented design, large 400-liter tank, compact size, and an affordable price point, the CDF is an excellent solve for anyone who is frustrated by the limits of chip and coolant management during lights out production.
+Thanks to its patented design, customer tank for every application, compact size, and an affordable price point, the CDF is an excellent solve for anyone who is frustrated by the limits of chip and coolant management during lights out production.
 Sweet dreams.